 - Oiling your hair is a treatment that is enough in itself.
 You do not have to add an additional powdered hair mask or a creamy hair conditioner to improve your hair hydration levels.
 Multiple treatments can weigh your hair down.
 Hence, just focus on one.

 - Do not wash your hair immediately after oiling.
 Give the oil some time to seep down your hair shafts and penetrate your scalp pores.
 You can allow the hair oil to sit on your scalp for about 1 to 2 hours.

 Now that you know the best ways to apply hair oil to control dandruff, let us understand the critical factors to be considered before you make a purchase.

 Avoid splurging on just about any option.
 It is necessary to choose a hair oil suitable for your needs.
 Here are some points to consider before picking an anti-dandruff oil for your hair:

 - Always pick hair oils suiting your hair type.
 Choose an appropriate carrier oil to mix with the essential oils.
-You can even consult with a dermatologist to see which would work best for you.
+You can even consult with a dermatologisti XA medical practitioner or specialist in dermatology who is qualified to diagnose and treat various skin problems. to see which would work best for you.

 - Choose products that contain natural ingredients.

 - You can choose essential oils either prepared by the distillation or the cold-pressed processes as they show great results(7)

 - Choose an essential oil without fragrances whenever possible.
 Fragrances may cause irritation to some individuals.

 Keeping these pointers in mind can help you pick the best oil suitable to treat your dandruff.
 However, there could be some instances that warrant a doctor’s visit.